-The “luxurious kubols” scandal involving a number of prisoners including prominent suspected drug lords at the Philippine penitentiary prison in Muntinlupa shows the real face of justice system in the country.
-Elsewhere in the country, out of reach of the Manila media, the system of special treatment of “well-known” and “influential” prisoners are a common sight and an open secret.
+The “luxurious kubols” scandal involving a number of prisoners including prominent suspected drug lords at the Philippine penitentiary prison in Muntinlupa shows the real face of the justice system in the country.
+Elsewhere in the country, out of reach of the Manila media, the system of special treatment of “well-known” and “influential” prisoners is a common sight and an open secret.

 Social inequality in our justice system is manifested in many ways.
 Cases filed against influential persons will take a while amidst wrangling of legalities depending on how much can you afford the services of the top-caliber lawyers while the unfortunate poor accused who can only afford the services of the public lawyers are languishing in jails and some even serving beyond their prison sentences because they don’t a lawyer to represent them.

-Years after he was released, he was again charged in 2004, for the crime of arson, and then murder, despite him being a public official in our barangay and even run for a municipal post as town councilor.
-His charges were in Guimbal, Iloilo and Sibalom, Antique hundreds of kilometers away from our home.
-He was not given a chance to answer the charges against him at the Prosecutor’s level, was arrested because he did not know he was charged and jailed for many months.
+Years after he was released, he was again charged in 2004, for the crime of arson, and then murder, despite him being a public official in our barangay and even run for a municipal post as a town councilor.
+His charges were in Guimbal, Iloilo, and Sibalom, Antique hundreds of kilometers away from our home.
+He was not given a chance to answer the charges against him at the Prosecutor’s level, was arrested because he did not know he was charged, and jailed for many months.

-My father cries for harassment.
+My father cries of harassment.
 Charges are being filed against him, vilified on the radio by the military, because of his association with the left.
-He was not given a chance to answer the charges against him at the Prosecutor’s level, was arrested because he did not know he was charged and jailed for many months.
+In all his cases he was proven innocent and all charges were dismissed by the courts.

-Despite being an elected official of our town, two years after he was released, he was again charged for murder of a punong barangay in Iloilo, this time in a different name, Francisco Baldomero, the name President Noynoy Aquino mentioned in his state of the nation address in 2010 after my father was gunned down by two men riding in a motorcycle.
+Despite being an elected official of our town, two years after he was released, he was again charged for the murder of a punong barangay in Iloilo, this time in a different name, Francisco Baldomero, the name President Noynoy Aquino mentioned in his state of the nation address in 2010 after my father was gunned down by two men riding in a motorcycle.

-The hearing of many cases either related to my father, or to other people I know, that was also shelved due to lack of witnesses, the incapacity of the police and other security agencies to investigate, that will result to the charging a false guy, or the wrong suspect is a common occurrence.
+The hearing of many cases either related to my father, or to other people I know, that was also shelved due to lack of witnesses, the incapacity of the police and other security agencies to investigate, that will result in the charging a false guy, or the wrong suspect is a common occurrence.